Pregnancy Complications Rise for Illinois Women

 The researchers looked at data from 127 Illinois hospitals examining 792,122 vaginal and cesarean deliveries, or C-sections, over almost six years.

 “The upshot was that severe maternal morbidity was the same during that time period—it didn’t go up and it didn’t go down—but the other obstetric complications were going up, which was concerning,” Feinglass said.

 In recent years, the rates of U.S. women who died from childbirth or pregnancy-related causes has increased, according to the Centers for Disease Control and Prevention.
 Severe maternal morbidity—or the potentially life-threatening consequences women can suffer during deliveries such as a heart attack, hysterectomy, the need for a blood transfusion, or bloodstream infections—and pregnancy complications, such as severe hypertension or hemorrhages, are also on the rise nationwide.

-Feinberg obstetrician Alan Peaceman, one of the study’s coauthors, offered several reasons for why pregnancy complication rates might be increasing: Obesity rates are on the rise, women are waiting longer to have children, and more effective fertility treatments are resulting in higher rates of twins and triplets, which also increase a mother’s risk for complications.
+Feinberg obstetrician Alan Peaceman, one of the study’s coauthors, said there are several reasons why pregnancy complication rates might be increasing.
+Obesity rates are on the rise, women are waiting longer to have children, and more effective fertility treatments are resulting in higher rates of twins and triplets, which also increase a mother’s risk for complications.